-- The Canadian forward is receiving the ball with her back towards the attacking goal.
-Here is a situation where three other Canadian players are open.
-But it appears from the body language of - But it appears from the body language of the receiver that it will be a few seconds before she will control and pass the ball.
+- The Canadian forward is receiving the ball with her back towards the attacking goal. - Here is a situation where three other Canadian players are open. - But it appears from the body language of the receiver that it will be a few seconds before she will control and pass the ball.